voltamage/git-test/README.md

+What do i have to do to get the gutters to work
 # Tenth git test
-Testing diff compare
-And also git gutter functionality in vscode
+And also git gutter functionality in vscode again